yehudasa/ceph-pr-archive/doc/mgr/ansible_orchestrator.rst

 Ansible Orchestrator
 ====================

-This module is a `Ceph orchestrator <http://docs.ceph.com/docs/master/mgr/orchestrator_modules/>`_ module that uses `Ansible Runner Service <https://github.com/jmolmo/ansible-runner-service>`_ (a RESTful API server) to execute Ansible playbooks in order to satisfy the different operations supported.
+This module is a :ref:`Ceph orchestrator <orchestrator-modules>` module that uses `Ansible Runner Service <https://github.com/pcuzner/ansible-runner-service>`_ (a RESTful API server) to execute Ansible playbooks in order to satisfy the different operations supported.

 These operations basically (and for the moment) are: